rackspace/php-opencloud/docs/userguide/ObjectStore/Storage/Object.md

 There are three ways to upload a new file, each of which has different business needs.

+__N.B__: Unlike previous versions, you do not need to manually specify your object's content type.
+The API will do this for you.

 ### To upload a single/basic file:

 ```php